iomeone/purescript-cheat-sheet/README.md

 n = (+) 3 5
 ```

-No matter whether you're using normal function syntax or operator symbols, infix or prefix notation, etc., you're really just using functions in different ways.
+Whether you're using normal function syntax or operator symbols, or infix or prefix notation, you're really just using functions in various forms.
+It's up to you to use them how you see fit.
 Use whichever form you feel makes the code you're writing most readable.

 ### Prelude Infix Operators